Technology-Students-Association/TSA-Website-FrontEnd/README.md

 The main branch is protected,  to push your changes you need to follow the steps below:
 1. Clone the repository.
-   - First, clone the repository to your local machine using the following command.
+   - First, clone the repository to your local machine.
-   - git clone <repository_url>
+   -  Use the following command : git clone <repository_url>
    - Replace <repository_url> with the actual URL of the repository.

 3. Create a new branch.
    - Next, create a new branch for the feature or page you’re working on.
    - Give it a descriptive name related to the task.
-For example:
-   - git checkout -b feature/my-awesome-feature
+   - For example: git checkout -b feature/my-awesome-feature
    - Replace feature/my-awesome-feature with your chosen branch name.

 4. Make changes and commit.
    - Make your changes to the code, add new files, or modify existing ones.
    - Once you’re satisfied, stage your changes and commit them:
-   - Use the following command:
+   - Use the following commands:
    - git add .
    - git commit -m "Add feature X"
    - Replace "Add feature X"  with a meaningful commit message.

 5. Push changes to your branch.
    - Push your changes to the branch you created:
-   - Use the following command:
-   - git push origin feature/my-awesome-feature
+   - Use the following command: git push origin feature/my-awesome-feature
    - Replace feature/my-awesome-feature with your chosen branch name.

 6. Create a pull request for your changes to be added to the main branch.